 Protecting my retirement.

 I think that we will most likely stay in a disinflationary environment.
 Most of the economic forces are still disinflationary, but I will not put our retirement on the line.
 I will not invest based on that guess.
+We don’t know what will happen, but here’s why we talk about inflation.

 While I don’t hold a Permanent Portfolio, I have assets that will protect for each economic regime.
 I go at that process with a hybrid strategy.